2015 Windows 10 400: Start

 The race was scheduled to start at 1:46 p.m., but started four minutes later when Kyle Busch led the field to the green flag.
 The first caution of the race flew on the fifth lap when Kasey Kahne got loose on the frontstretch coming out of turn 3, slid down the track and slammed into the inside wall lining pit road.
 This was in an almost identical manner to what happened to Jeb Burton in final practice the day before.
 “Well, first of all I couldn’t believe I was clear over here this late in the corner and then all the way to the left heading towards pit wall,” Kahne said.
 “Then I saw the people and I thought to myself that those guys need to take off running and get out of the way.
 I didn’t know.
 I hadn’t done anything like that before so it was kind of crazy the way it all happened.”
-Kahne was uninjured and he was released from the infield care center a few minutes later, but his car was damaged beyond repair and he finished dead last.
+Kahne was uninjured, and he was released from the infield care center a few minutes later, but his car was damaged beyond repair, resulting in a last-place finish.
 The race was red-flagged to allow NASCAR to evaluate and repair the wall.
 After a 14-minute and 43 second delay, the red flag was withdrawn and the field continued under caution.

 The race restarted on lap 10.
 The second caution of the race flew on lap 16.
 This was a scheduled competition caution after a section of the track was washed down following the previous day's ARCA race.
 A few cars opted not to pit and Kevin Harvick assumed the race lead.
 A. J. Allmendinger was tagged for an uncontrolled tire and restarted the race from the tail-end of the field.

 The race restarted on lap 20.
 The third caution of the race flew the same lap when Harvick blew an engine in turn 3.
 This was his first DNF since the last year's Duck Commander 500 at Texas Motor Speedway. “"Coming off of Turn 2, I knew I had some issues and didn't realize they were going to be that big, but all in all, just really proud of my team," Harvick said.
 "Car was fast.
 You'll have days like this."